2 separate crashes on Schuylkill Expressway WB causing major traffic delays

 PHILADELPHIA (WPVI) -- Two separate crashes are causing headaches for commuters on Interstate 76 westbound on Friday morning.

-One crash involved a dump truck and the other involved a box truck.
+One crash involved a dump truck, and the other involved a semi-truck and another vehicle.

 The crashes are on the Schuylkill Expressway WB between Exit 340A at Lincoln and Kelly Drive, and Exit 339 at US 1 South to City Avenue.